UCL/PopChat-BE/README.md

  - `initialSongDataDirectory`: The directory to look for song jsons to preload the database. `/` is `src/main/resources`
  - `salt.algorithm`: The algorithm to use the generate random salts.
 Supported options are: `SHA1PRNG`
  - `hash.algorithm`: The hashing algorithm to use.
 Supported options are: `PBFDF2`
- - `salt.length`: Length of the salt.
-Must be 32
+ - `salt.length`: Length of the salt
- - `hash.length`: Length of the hash.
-Must be 512
+ - `hash.length`: Length of the hash
  - `hash.iterations`: Number of hashing iterations.

+ Note that the length of salt + length of hash must be <= 600.

 ### Song JSON format